Cyrken/html-css/modular-typography/README.md

 *The margin-bottom is the same size as our line-height.*

 Next, we assign a line-height to every font-size in our type-scale that aligns with our base line-height.
+The idea behind this alignment is create harmony between the text, especially when two columns of text are beside each other—we want the lines of text to align.

 Here’s the formula to calculate the appropriate line-height: